-These scrumptious Soft Gingerbread Cookies are so full of flavor, slightly crispy on the edges and soft and chewy on the inside.
+These scrumptious Soft Ginger Cookies are so full of flavor, slightly crispy on the edges with a soft and chewy texture on the inside.
 They are a family favorite and are perfect for holiday gift-giving, Christmas parties, and cookie trays.

 Are you a fan of gingerbread?
 I absolutely love it.
-I like the soft and chewy kind not the hard need to soak in milk kind.
-These easy Soft Gingerbread Cookies are the best.
+I like the soft and chewy kind, not the hard kind that you need to dunk in milk.
+These easy, Soft Gingerbread Cookies are the best.
 One of the key ingredients is molasses.
-Which by itself is not the best tasting ingredient but lookout when you mix it with butter, sugar, flour and fall baking spices.
+Which by itself is not the best-tasting ingredient but look out when you mix it with butter, sugar, flour, and fall baking spices.
 Considered yourself warned because these cookies are amazing!!

 What is molasses?

 Using a stand mixer or hand-held mixer, cream butter and brown sugar until light and fluffy.
-Stir in egg, coffee and molasses.
-Slowly blend flour mixture into butter mixture.
-Shape dough into one inch balls and roll through sugar.
+Stir in egg, coffee, and molasses.
+Slowly blend the dry ingredients into the butter mixture.
+Shape the dough into 1-inch balls and roll through sugar.
 Place the cookie dough balls on parchment paper-covered cookie sheets about 2 inches apart and bake for about 12 minutes.
 Then move to wire racks to cool after 5 minutes.

 Can you roll these Gingerbread Cookies for cutting into shapes?

-Yes you most certainly can.
-Divide the dough in half and shape as round mounds.
-Cover each fully with plastic wrap and place in refrigerator for at least four hours up to three days.
-Remove from fridge and place on generously floured surface, using rolling pin covered with flour roll to one-quarter to one-third inch thick.
-Using cookie cutters cut and place on parchment covered baking sheets one inch apart.
+Yes, you most certainly can.
+Divide the dough in half and shape it into round mounds.
+Cover each fully with plastic wrap and place in the refrigerator to chill for at least four hours up to three days.
+Remove from fridge and place on a generously floured surface; using a rolling pin covered with flour, roll to one-quarter to one-third inch thick.
+Using cookie cutters cut and place on parchment paper-covered baking sheets one inch apart.
 Combine and re-roll scraps.
-Bake at 350 degrees for eight to twelve minutes.
-After five minutes remove to cookie cooling racks.
+Bake at 350 degrees for 8-12 minutes.
+After 5 minutes, remove to a wire rack.
 Cool completely and decorate as desired.

-If you are rolling the dough and cutting than these cookies will become more crisp.
+If you are rolling the dough and cutting, then these cookies will become crisper.
 Much of the aeration is removed by rolling the cookies.
 The cooking time for cut cookies is reduced to 8-12 minutes.
 I suggest you run a test run with 1-2 cookies to establish optimum cooking time.

-After baking let the cookies fully cool.
+After baking, let the cookies fully cool.
 Double wrap in Ziploc freezer bags (removing as much air as possible) and place in sturdy freezer containers.
-Place in freezer for up to two months.
-When thawing remove from all packaging and place on serving plates in single layer until they are thawed.
-Once thawed they can be stacked for serving, packed in airtight containers, or packaged for gift giving.
+Place in the freezer for up to 2 months.
+When thawing, remove them from all packaging and place them on serving plates in a single layer until they are thawed.
+Once thawed, they can be stacked for serving, packed in airtight containers, or packaged for gift-giving.
 It is the condensation that builds up in the freezer bags that ruins the cookies.

-If you like gingerbread you have got to try these cookies.
-They are delicious, dependable and easy to prepare.
-They freeze well, package well and are prefect for holiday gift giving!
+If you like gingerbread, you have got to try these cookies.
+They are delicious, dependable, and easy to prepare.
+They freeze well, package well, and are perfect for holiday gift-giving!
 What’s not to love about them?

 - Prep Time: 15